marvinfriede/paper/2023-JCTC/README.md

 ## Contents

-This repository contains example input files for calculations with the range-separated hybrid functionals investigated in the paper.
+This repository contains [example input files](input-files) for calculations with the range-separated hybrid functionals investigated in the paper.

-Additionally, the potential energy surfaces for all six functionals are shown for the whole DFT-D4 fit set consisting of S22x5, S66x8, and NCIBLIND10.
+Additionally, the [potential energy surfaces](PES) for all six functionals are shown for the whole DFT-D4 fit set consisting of S22x5, S66x8, and NCIBLIND10.

+Finally, raw electronic energies are provided in the [data](data) directory.

 ## Overview: Range-separated Hybrid Functionals